vintaclectic/website-content/post/javascript/javascript-double-negation-operator/index.md

 And in reality it's two negation operators one after the other.
 There's no `!!` operator in JavaScript.
 But there's `!`.

 It first negates the result of the expression, then it negates it again.
-In this way if you had a non-zero number, a string, an object, an array, or anything that's trueish, you'll get `true` back.
+In this way if you had a non-zero number, a string, an object, an array, or anything that's truthy, you'll get `true` back.

 Otherwise you'll get `false`.